bubaimaji/AMDSD/README.md

 # AMDSD

-This repo contains the code for implementation of the paper "Automatic Multimodal Depressive Speech Detection: A Foundation Model-Based Approach" Submitted in ICASSP 2025.
+This repo contains the codes for implementation of the paper "Automatic Multimodal Depressive Speech Detection: A Foundation Model-Based Approach" Submitted in ICASSP 2025.

 __Dataset__